wormholer/KAP-manual/en/model/cube/create_cube.en.md

-## Create Cube
+## Cube Design

 We need to define dimension combinations and measure types based on existed data model.
-This process is called Cube design and create.
-This chapter will introduce Cube creation process with example data coming with KAP.
+This process is called Cube design.
+This article will introduce Cube design process with sample data(kylin_sales).

-Open KAP Web UI, select project `KAP_Sample_1` in project list located at upper left corner.
-Cube creation is only accessible on `Cube` page.
+Open KAP Web UI, select project `learn_kylin` in project list located at upper left corner.
+Cube design is only accessible on `Cube` page.

 ![](images/createcube_1.png)